 - Develop a plan to introduce experiential learning to a pilot group and measure its performance.

 - Use resources outside the L&D function to help rebrand L&D and market the offerings.
-For instance, the HR can team up with data analysts to interpret learning data or app developers to create learning apps.
+For instance, HR can team up with data analysts to interpret learning data or app developers to create learning apps.

 - Tap into non-L&D subject matter experts to facilitate the learning experience.
-For instance, the HR can use the instructional design resources to create an online forum of key development topics for a particular job or role.
+For instance, HR can use the instructional design resources to create an online forum of key development topics for a particular job or role.
 It may then ask a subject matter expert (SME) to moderate the group.

 - Develop plans for implementation, sustainability, and change management, to help drive and support the new experiential learning culture throughout the organization.

-The expansion and evolution of L&D represents a giant shift.
+The expansion and evolution of L&D represent a giant shift.
 Gone are the days when a learning management system (LMS) was just limited to serving as a system for learning administration and tracking.
 Today, an LMS is part of a much more robust digital platform, providing a common user interface to a range of internal and external learning content.
 In the coming days, one would not be surprised to find UX/UI designers, multimedia developers, and app developers in the ranks of the L&D team as “always-on” learning catches on.
 The L&D is now in the stealth mode, changing roles, identifying opportunities and creating new capabilities.
 The shift in L&D cannot be ignored as it is bound to have wide-ranging ramifications, enabling companies to position themselves competitively and disrupt the market dynamics.